What is x402r

 - Payer-initiated freezes to stop suspicious releases

-- Time-limited freeze durations (e.g., 3 days)
+- Time-limited freeze durations (for example, 3 days)

 - MEV protection via private mempool support